-Summer in the Big Apple is boiling hot but don't let the heat wave get you down.
-All year round the city has plenty of things to see and do, but in summer it also has many outdoor events and activities to cool off and have fun in the sun.
-Check out these 10 ideas of things to do in New York in summer!
+Summer in the Big Apple is a very hot season but don't let the heat wave get you down.
+All year round the city has plenty of things to see and do, but in summer it also has many outdoor events and activities to cool off and enjoy the sunny days.
+Check out the 10 ideas of things to do in New York in summer that I propose you!

 1. Take a trip to Coney Island

-If you're traveling to New York in the summer, whether as a couple, with friends or with kids, one of the best things to do in Brooklyn is to go to Coney Island, the neighborhood where New Yorkers flock to enjoy the beach in good weather and relax outdoors.
+If you are traveling to New York in summer, whether as a couple, with friends or with children, one of the best things to do in Brooklyn is to go to Coney Island, the neighborhood where New Yorkers go to enjoy the beach in good weather and relax outdoors.

 Visit the boardwalk

 Nearby there is a show that attracts a lot of attention from visitors, it is a freak show that in the 20s and 30s became very popular by presenting the public with amazing numbers or exhibiting oddities of nature.

 Another fun attraction to see at Coney Island, especially with the family, is the New York Aquarium, the only aquarium in New York located on the boardwalk.
-Its goal is to show the public the importance of preserving aquatic ecosystems.
+Its purpose is to show the public the importance of preserving aquatic ecosystems.

 Here you can see sharks, penguins and sea otters, among many other species.
 When you enter the New York Aquarium check the feeding schedule and don't miss it if it coincides with your visit - the kids will love it!